FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 • With intentions of financing future operations through a lender, LLCs should be aware that an LLC may have to agree to a higher rate of interest than other business entities.

-• To wholesale real estate in a state other than LLC's domicile state, the LLC must be registered in that state as well.
+• To wholesale real estate in a state other than the LLC's domicile state, the LLC must be registered in that state as well.

 • The type of business and the exact location will dictate if the Limited Liability Corporation needs to obtain a state/local business license.
 Complete your due diligence by checking with the state agency to ensure your real estate wholesaling business operates lawfully, with the required registration, if applicable.

 • If an LLC collects sales tax or has employees, it will need to appropriately register with the domicile state's taxing authority.
-For more information on tax filing requirements in each state, follow this link.

-Choose A Name For Your LLC
+1. Choose A Name For Your LLC

-First, select a name for LLC in accordance with state rules.
+First, select a name for an LLC in accordance with state rules.
 Each state's LLC regulations may differ, but most require –

 • The business name ends with the Limited Liability Company designation or the LLC acronym.